elysium-suite/aeacus/docs/hints.md

 	# This hint will NOT print unless the condition above succeeds.
 	# Pass conditions are logically AND-- they all need to succeed.
 	# If one fails, there's no reason to execute the other ones.
-	hint = "Removing just the binary is insufficient; use a package manager to remove all of a tool's files." type = "PathExistsNot"
+	hint = "Ensure you're using a package manager to remove all of a tool's files, as well as the main program." type = "PathExistsNot"
 	path = "/usr/share/john"
 ```